The Shingles National Immunisation Programme

 Healthcare professionals have been consulted by GSK and received honorarium.

-The Shingles National Immunisation Programme has changed
+The Shingles National Immunisation Programme changed in September 2023

 Since the introduction of the shingles vaccination programme in September 2013, there has been a yearly decline in vaccine uptake.1 You and your immunisation team have the opportunity to help protect people from shingles, enabling them to continue living their lives without the serious effects of the disease and its associated complications.
-Now is the time to reassess our approach to shingles vaccination.

 Eligibility for shingles vaccination from 1st September 2023